9Quid/WindowsServer2022-Lab/04-User-Access-Management/README.md

 **Figure shows two Organizational Units**

-- I explored further and created two OUs in the `Douala- CMR Office branch` namely `IT DEPT` and `SOC DEPT`.
+I explored further and created two OUs in the `Douala- CMR Office branch` namely `IT DEPT` and `SOC DEPT`.

 ![alt text](screenshots/07.expanded-OU.png)

 **Figure shows expanded OU for Douala- CMR Office.**

+>  `Delegation Note`: OUs are not only used for organizing resources and applying policies, but also for delegating administrative tasks.
+For instance, the SOC Analysts group could be granted permission to reset passwords or manage accounts within the SOC DEPT OU, without giving them full control over the entire domain.

 ### Group Policy